 Criminal Domestic Violence Cases Receiving More Scrutiny

 South Carolina has seen a major increase in Criminal Domestic Violence (CDV) cases over the years.
 As a result, South Carolina and the Federal Government have devoted more resources toward this issue.
 To this end, in many counties South Carolina has created special domestic violence courts and specifically appointed domestic violence prosecutors to handle these cases.
 Law enforcement has become more aggressive with CDV arrests and prosecutors more reluctant to dismiss domestic violence cases.
-The increased efforts to prosecute people charged with CDV makes it more important for you to contact an experienced former Special City Domestic Violence prosecutor at Pisarik Law Firm today to discuss your case.
+On June 4, 2015, the Domestic Violence Reform Act, was signed into law, further increasing the penalties for someone convicted of criminal domestic violence.
+(If you have been charged with criminal domestic violence after June 4, 2015, be sure to visit us here for a discussion of the new law) The increased efforts to prosecute people charged with CDV makes it more important for you to contact an experienced former Special City Domestic Violence prosecutor at Pisarik Law Firm today to discuss your case.
+803-415-2733.

 Mandatory Arrest & Victimless Prosecution: